Skip to main content

 }

-1. You define the entity scope by setting the data-elb attribute with the name of an entity to an element, e.g., data-elb="promotion".
+You define the entity scope by setting the data-elb attribute with the name of an entity to an element, e.g. data-elb="promotion".
 The default entity is page when no data-elb is set.

-2. An action can be added by setting the data-elbaction attribute on the same level or all child elements in combination with a matching trigger, e.g., data-elbaction="visible:view" to fire a promotion view event when the element has been in the viewport for at least 50% for one second.
+An action can be added by setting the data-elbaction attribute on the same level or child elements in combination with a matching trigger, e.g., data-elbaction="visible:view" to fire a promotion view event when an element has been in the viewport for at least 50% for one second.

-3. (Optional) To define the entities' properties, set the composited attribute data-elb-ENTITY with the name and value, e.g. data-elb-promotion="name:Setting up tracking easily;position:overlay".
+To define the entities' properties, set the composited attribute data-elb-ENTITY with the key and value, e.g. data-elb-promotion="name:tagging is fun;position:overlay".

 Trigger

-loadafter loading a page when the DOM is ready
+loadafter loading a page when DOM is ready

-clickwhen the element or a child is clicked
+clickwhen an element or a child is clicked

-visibleafter the element has been in the viewport for at least 50% for one second
+visibleafter an element has been in the viewport for at least 50% for one second

 hovereach time the mouse enters the corresponding element